 During the Civil War years the old Speers home is said to have been used as a stop on the underground railroad that carried runaway slaves north to freedom.
 Rumors carry on to this day of a secret tunnel from the basement of the home to the river bank, used for quick escapes from bounty hunters.

-Today, the now huge sycamore that Henry Speers built his home next to still stands as a reminder of the proud heritage of the Speers Intent, carried on by the Pappalardo family with a dedication to preserving the very best.... from architecture and relaxing atmosphere, to fine foods.
+The now huge sycamore that Henry Speers built his home next to still stands as a reminder of the proud heritage of the Speers Intent, carried on by the Pappalardo family with a dedication to preserving the very best….
+From architecture and relaxing atmosphere, to fine foods.